pd-lb/memory/README.md

 - bootstrapped using `create-react-app`
 - written in Typescript
-- minimalistic (no 3rd party libraries used)
-- uses the Fisher-Yates shuffling algorithm for more decent randomness than using e.g. `sort()` method.
+- uses the Fisher-Yates shuffling algorithm for increased randomness.

 #### Building the app